-The Bottom Ash Pond was constructed with dual, 2,140-foot long culverts passing beneath the compacted clay liner to convey stormwater from the eastern side to the western side of the Bottom Ash Pond.
-The stormwater culverts were located in the same location and along the same trajectory as the original Compress Road, which was removed during the construction of the Bottom Ash Pond.
-The purpose of the dual stormwater culverts is to maintain the gravity flow of off-site stormwater (originating on the east side of the Bottom Ash Pond) to the west side of the Bottom Ash Pond, eventually discharging into Ditch #4.
-The stormwater culverts were constructed as continuously reinforced concrete box culverts with inside dimensions of 5 feet tall by 8 feet wide for approximately 2,090 feet measured from inlet on the east to discharge on the west.
-The remaining 50 feet of the stormwater culverts are constructed of oval corrugated metal arch-pipe with approximate inside dimensions of 4 feet tall by 6.5 feet wide.
-The inlet and discharge elevations are 301.9 feet and 297.7 feet, respectively.
+The Bottom Ash Pond was constructed with twin, 2,140-foot long culverts passing beneath the compacted clay liner to convey stormwater in an existing waterway from the eastern side of the Bottom Ash Pond to the western side.
+The stormwater culverts were located in the same location and along the same trajectory as the original Compress Road, which was vacated and removed during the construction of the Bottom Ash Pond.
+The purpose of the twin stormwater culverts is to maintain the gravity flow of off-site stormwater (originating on the east side of the Bottom Ash Pond) to the west side of the Bottom Ash Pond, eventually discharging into Ditch #4 which runs just outside of the west fence of the power plant facility.
+The stormwater culverts were constructed as continuously reinforced concrete box culverts with inside dimensions of 5 feet tall by 8 feet wide for approximately 2,090 feet (measured from the east inlet toward the west discharge.
+The westernmost 50 feet (+/-) of the stormwater culverts are constructed of oval corrugated metal arch-pipe with approximate inside dimensions of 4 feet tall by 6.5 feet wide.
+The inlet and discharge elevations are recorded as 301.9 feet and 297.7 feet, respectively.